-Urgent requests from the news media for filming relating to breaking stories should be made by phone to 0141 333 3282.
-All other requests should be made by filling in the form below and emailing it to email@example.com
+Urgent requests from the news media for filming relating to breaking stories should be made direct to the press office.
+All other requests should be made by filling in the form below and emailing it to firstname.lastname@example.org

 Please read the information below before submitting your request.

 - “Event(s)” means any use made of, subject to permission having been granted for such use, SPT premises to carry out for example Filming, Photography, Broadcasts and other Event(s).

 - “Requester” means those persons applying to SPT for permission to use SPT premises.

 - “SPT” means the Strathclyde Partnership for Transport.

 - “SPT premises” means those properties or premises run, operated or owned by the Strathclyde Partnership for Transport.